Are you an Extra Energy customer?

 So that you are able to make an informed choice, we would like to help you explore other options and tariffs before the automated allocation is set in stone.
 By running a comparison based on your business’s usage, we can find a number of suppliers that will suit your needs.
 This will give you an impartial view of the options available, so you’re able to make an informed decision before you proceed.

-If you’d like to discuss this further with one of our energy experts, please contact us on 0800 464 0996 or get a quote online so we can quickly run through some alternative options with you before the 14 days grace period is over.
-You are then of course welcome to switch suppliers or alternatively remain with the appointed supplier.
+If you’d like to discuss this further with one of our energy experts, please contact us on 0800 464 0996 or get a business energy quote online so we can quickly run through some alternative options with you before the 14 days grace period is over.
+You are then, of course, welcome to switch suppliers or alternatively remain with the appointed supplier.